 The SciDataCon Programme Committee may allocate paper(s) from the general Call for Presentations to a session if appropriate and with the agreement of the session organisers.

-Selected presentations will be notified by 31 August 2021, when we hope also to publish an outline programme.
+Selected presentations will be notified no later than 16 May 2022, when we will also publish the final programme.

 Summary of Key Dates